Fed Leaves Interest Rates Unchanged

-WASHINGTON (AP) â€” The Federal Reserve, encouraged that the record-breaking economy is slowing to a more sustainable but still-healthy pace, decided Wednesday against raising interest rates.
+WASHINGTON (AP) â€” The Federal Reserve, amid signs that the red-hot economy may be cooling a bit, decided Wednesday to leave a key interest rate unchanged.

-A key rate controlled by the Fed, called the federal funds rate, will stay at 6.5 percent, the highest level in nine years.
+As a result, the federal funds rate will stay at 6.5 percent, the highest level in nine years.
 The funds rate is the interest that banks charge each other on overnight loans.

-The central bank's decision came after the end of a closed-door meeting of the Federal Open Market Committee, the officials, including Fed Chairman Alan Greenspan, who set interest rate policy.
+The central bank's decision came after a two-day closed-door meeting of the Federal Open Market Committee, the officials, including Fed Chairman Alan Greenspan, who set interest rate policy.

-In the part of the statement that reflects possible future moves, the central bank left the door open to further rate increases.
-The Fed said it believes the risks continue to be ``weighted mainly toward conditions that may generate heightened inflation pressures in the foreseeable future.''
+The Fed said it believes the ``risks continue to be weighted mainly toward conditions that may generate heightened inflation pressures in the foreseeable future.''

 The prime rate stands at 9.5 percent, its highest level since January 1991, when the country was in its last recession.